manywho/service-dummy/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/manywho/service-dummy/tree/develop)

+If executed without any arguments, the service starts in V1 mode over http.
+To start in V2 mode with https client authentication, supply the following arguments;

+`service-dummy.jar true /path/to/server_keystore.jks /path/to/server_truststore.jks`

+Some basic self-signed certs are packaged in `src/main/resources`.
+If starting the service with these, the `client_keystore.jks` will need to be passed by calling clients to authenticate.

 ## Contributing

 Contributions are welcome to the project - whether they are feature requests, improvements or bug fixes!
 Refer to